CatalinaTechnology/ctAPI-Obsolete/REST/Examples/RESTTools/README.md

 The method will then read the HttpRequestMessage and convert it to a string.

-Another NOTE:  I am using IIS Express in this, so it isnt accessible to something off of localhost.
+Another NOTE:  I am using IIS Express in this, so it isnt accessible to something outside of localhost.
 If you want to debug, run this as Local IIS or install it on a server (or Azure) where you can remote debug.

 I am also not doing anything with the data I am receiving.
 You can always deserialize to an object (using newtonsoft json) or save to a file or whatever you want.